-The General Employees' Retirement Fund's net position as a percentage of the total pension liability, an indicator of the sustainability of the Plan, was 95.1%, an increase of 6.4% over the prior year.
-Employees contribute 5% of pay to the Plan and the City contributed \$1.8 million, which was a decrease of \$255,271 when compared to the previous fiscal year.
+The General Employees' Retirement Fund's net position as a percentage of the total pension liability, an indicator of the sustainability of the Plan, was 96.3%, an increase of 1.2% over the prior year.
+Employees contribute 5% of pay to the Plan and the City contributed \$1.8 million, which was a decrease of \$255,271 when compared to the previous fiscal year, which is related to the Plan's closed status.